gsb-public/composer-build/README.md

 ```
 git clone git@github.com:gsb-public/composer-build.git
 ```
 * Edit composer/scripts/doimport.sh and doupdate.sh to match your specific setup

+* Edit php.ini found in the confd folder to match your specific setup

 * Create a new site directory
 * cd into the your new site directory